vinaysambangi/demoPR/readme.md

-this lines written in prfeaturetest branch
+this lines written in new branch